This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Birmingham, Alabama is very easy to visit from Atlanta.
 If you have a car it’s just a couple of hours.
 If you don’t have a car, you can get from Atlanta to Birmingham with an 8 dollar bus ticket.
 Alabama has quite a few cities worth visiting, especially if you are interested in learning about the Civil Rights Movement.

-I chose Birmingham because it’s the biggest city in the state, and it’s the easiest to get to by plane.
+I chose Birmingham when I went to visit all 50 states because it’s the biggest city in the state, and it’s the easiest to get to by plane.
 Plus it has the Civil Rights National Monument, all centered around Kelly Ingram Park, where so many people risked their lives and safety to have the rights that they were entitled to as Americans.
 Every American should visit Birmingham, Alabama.

 Because I live in New York, I went to Philadelphia as a short trip over Labor Day weekend by bus.
 I’ve heard rumors that Philadelphia has an airport, but I don’t believe them.
 Labor Day is an excellent time to visit Philly because everyone leaves for the beach, so you’ll kind of have the city to yourself.
 Also, the weather will be lovely.

-But though Philadelphia gets more tourists, don’t ignore Western Pennsylvania and Pittsburgh.
+But though Philadelphia gets more tourists, don’t ignore Western Pennsylvania and Pittsburgh when you visit all 50 states.
 You can visit Pittsburgh and Philadelphia in the same trip, but I went to PBG a little later, in early October.
 Because of Pittsburgh’s famous inclines, you can get amazing views of fall foliage at this time of year.

 11) New Mexico